If you don’t have a will, the law decides who gets what. Your family may also be unable to make use of inheritance tax exemptions.

 For example, you could have a family friend or neighbour as your witness.

-The cost of a making a will depends on the kind of will you’re writing and if you’re using a solicitor, a will writing service or writing it yourself.
-For example, a specialist will which includes a trust, will cost more than a simple will.
+The cost of making a will depends on the kind of will you’re writing and if you’re using a solicitor, a will writing service or writing it yourself.
+For example, a specialist will that includes a trust, will cost more than a simple will.

 You can shop around to find the right solicitor and cost to suit your budget.
-You may want to get a few quotes, and then pick the one that can offer you a good service at a good price.
+You may want to get a few quotes before choosing one that offers you a good service at a good price.